 Being short on cash and having a less-than-perfect credit score can make being approved for a loan difficult.
 Short-term loans may seem like a good option, but lawmakers in Vermont have banned short-term lending in all its forms.
 If you need a little extra money, our guide will help you find alternative ways to get it.

-So I can’t get a loan if I live in Montpelier, Vermont?
+Can I get a payday loan in Montpelier, Vermont?

 Unfortunately, no. All providers of small loans in Montpelier have to abide by Vermont Statutes Annotated Title 9-41a.
 According to this law, consumer loans can’t have an APR of more than 18%.
 Because payday lenders typically charge much higher interest rates, you won’t be able to take out a short-term loan in Montpelier.